Our hopes for the Paris 2024 Olympic Games: breaking with Khalil Chabouni - video

 If you'd like to learn this urban dance style, the capital has a few places where you can practice breakdance.
 So, why not try out this physical sport, the new Olympic discipline, which requires flexibility?
 [Read more]

-What advice would you give to newcomers to the sport?
+What advice would you give to those who want to take up the sport?

 When you start out, ask yourself why.
 In reality, what I can see is that young people are really polluted by too much Internet and too many networks, but you have to share a bit more!
 You have to break away from it a little and not break to get millions of views and subscribers, you have to break because you want to, because you have goals.
 Do you enjoy what you do?
 That's the first thing.
 What do you want to leave to this dance?
 My advice is to reallydetach yourself from "fame".